loopj/i2c-hal/README.md

-# I2C Sensor Abstraction Layer
+# I2C Abstraction Layer

 [![Build Status](https://travis-ci.org/loopj/i2c-sensor-hal.svg?branch=master)](https://travis-ci.org/loopj/i2c-sensor-hal)

-This library allows you to use sensors like accelerometers, gyroscopes, and barometers in your [Arduino][1], [ESP8266][2], [mbed][9], [Particle][3] and [Raspberry Pi][4] projects, without knowing the intimate details about the sensor chip.
+This library allows you to use I2C devices such as accelerometers, gyroscopes, and barometers in your [Arduino][1], [ESP8266][2], [mbed][9], [Particle][3] and [Raspberry Pi][4] projects, without knowing the intimate details about the sensor chip.
 Say goodbye to reading device data-sheets or learning complex I2C interactions.

 Prototype on Arduino or Particle and use the same code when moving to production.